Singapore Airlines Flights 21 and 22: Relaunch (2018–2020)

 On 13 October 2015, Singapore Airlines announced that it had signed an agreement with Airbus to be the launch customer of a new version of the Airbus A350 called the A350-900ULR (stands for "Ultra Long Range"), which according to the announcement would feature "all-new cabin products which are currently under development."

 On 30 May 2018, Singapore Airlines announced the relaunch of SQ 21/22 starting 11 October 2018 (Singapore departure), with daily service commencing 18 October 2018.
 The flights use the Airbus A350-900ULR, a modified version of the standard Airbus A350-900, with fuel capacity increased from 141,000 to 165,000 L, and with a maximum range of 9,700 nmi.
 The A350-900ULR is expected to consume 25% less fuel versus the A340-500.
-There are 161 seats, comprising 67 business and 94 premium economy seats.
-There are no economy seats.
+There are 161 seats, comprising 67 business and 94 premium economy seats - there are no economy seats.

 The re-launched flight to Newark operates as a red-eye flight, with a morning departure from Singapore.
 The airline finally received the aircraft on 26 September and relaunched the flight on 11 October 2018.
 These flights are typically staffed with four pilots and 13 flight attendants.

 COVID-19 suspension (2020) and resumption (2022)

 On 25 March 2020, due to the COVID-19 pandemic, SQ21/SQ22 operations were suspended and subsequently cancelled.

 In November 2020, in an effort to increase cargo throughput, Singapore Airlines launched the even longer non-stop flights SQ23/SIA23 and SQ24/SIA24 using an Airbus A350-900 to nearby New York—JFK that covered 15,349 km.

-On 27 March 2022, Singapore Airlines relaunched SQ21/SQ22 using an Airbus A350-900ULR in a mixed business and premium economy cabin.
+On 27 March 2022, Singapore Airlines relaunched these flights with the same cabin class mix.